alexknowshtml/How-To-Indy-Hall/README.md

 Other popular sit down lunch options include Farmacia, Continental, Khyber Pass Pub, Race St Cafe, Wedge and Fig, Han Dynasty, and Zento Sushi.
 There's almost any kind of food you could want within just a couple of blocks, at almost any price point.
 We're (sadly) missing a grocery store in Old City :( Nobody's perfect, eh?

-## What are some tips for meeting other members?

-### Tip #1: RIGHT NOW, introduce yourself online!

-*Have you accepted your invitations to [our discussion list on GroupBuzz](http://indyhall.groupbuzz.io) and [our chat rooms on Hall.com](https://hall.com/invites/99091e)?* GroupBuzz is our online forum and email discussion list, while Hall.com gives you access to a collection of chat rooms occupied (and created by!) by Indy Hall members.

-Log in, spend a few minutes reading some of the existing discussions to get a feel, and then **introduce yourself!** Say a bit about what why you joined Indy Hall, what things you're interested in (don't limit yourself to work topics, people love sharing personal interests and hobbies, too).

-*Note: Can't find your invite, or don't remember your login?
-Email help@indyhall.org and we'll get you fixed up!*

-### Tip #2: Any time you're physically at Indy Hall, introduce yourself to a person you've never met before!

-*Especially* when you're new, Indy Hall can be a lot to take in, and it's not always obvious where to start.

-If you're overwhelmed, remember, **you don't have to meet everybody at once.** Stay focused on meeting one or two people at a time.

-When you sit down next to people you don't know, make eye contact and say hi, give them your name and ask for theirs.
-You can ask questions like, "how long have you been a member?" or "Any tips for a newbie like me?".
-Everyone here is interesting and loves sharing!

-**Be patient.
-Be curious.
-Be friendly.
-Be honest.**

-### Tip #3: Meet members at events

-* There are things to do with other Indy Hall members Indy Hall every week, including Working @ Night Owls & Dinner Club, joining in the conversation at Member Lunches, and Indy Hall Running Club, and B-Team trips to the comic book shop.

-    Monthly events include our ever-popular Show & Tell, various art openings, and happy hours.
-Over the course of the year, we also host several large parties that are open to the public.
-We're always looking for something to celebrate!

-    You can find out about our planned event schedule by joining our Meetup Group: http://www.meetup.com/IndyHall/events/calendar/

-* You don't have to wait for an event to show up on the calendar.
-Every day at Indy Hall can be an event!

-    Because they're not on the calendar, you do need to keep your eyes open for improtpu gatherings in the kitchen, lounge, gallery, and other common areas.
-Also, keep an eye on GroupBuzz discussions & Hall chat for announcements.

-    **Have an idea for getting members together?** Awesome!
-If this is your first time getting members at Indy Hall organized...read below for some tips on how to be a kick ass community member.

 ## Where's a good place to park my car near Indy Hall?